drixpyyy/xcloud-ai-aimbot/AiAImbot.md

 ## Settings

 Aim Intveral: Changes how fast the ai is, 350 is recommended for performance reasons but if u got a good pc u can try lower

-Controller emulation: Required for mouse movements to work, other than that its pretty useless its cause xcloud blocks any form of javascript that simulates mouse movements except extensions with the "Debugger" permissons and i alr got one that simulates mouse movements and clicks without any controller emulation it just chrome blocks the thing that installs the dependencies for the cheat

 basically everything else you should know like aim speed fov size etc